|

 Temperatures in lower-elevation areas are similar to those in Las Vegas: daytime summer temps exceed 100 degrees, while daytime winter temps can stay below freezing.
 Higher-elevation areas are cooler than lower-elevation areas, but summer temps still exceed 90 degrees, and they get snowed-in during winter.
 Because of the high summer temps, hiking generally is best during October through May.
 Afternoon thunderstorms are common during July and August, creating flash flood and lightning hazards.
 Inside Mitchell Caverns it remains about 65 degrees all year.

 Services inside the preserve are limited.
 This is wild country, so bring what you need.
 Outside the preserve, Baker, Searchlight, Fenner, and a few other small towns provide the usual small-town services, including gasoline.
-The Cima Store, open Friday to Sunday, 9 AM to 5 PM (Oct 2010) provides groceries, snacks, and drinks, but no gasoline. |
+The Cima Store, used to provide groceries, snacks, and drinks, but it seems to be permanently closed. |

 |